Drake University Campus Historic District: Architecture

 Carnegie Library built from 1907-08 represents the shift from a sectarian school, its progressive educational policies and its need for funding at a national level.
 It was designed by the Des Moines architectural firm of Proudfoot & Bird.
 The brickwork in the building is multi-colored: pinkish-tan pilasters, panels between windows in gold and the base in dark red-brown brick.
 Like the other buildings, it features the restrained use classical motifs and a continuous sill.
 The building has a simple cornice with dentils across the top.

-University Christian Church or "First Christian Church" as it now named, was built in 1908 and the adjacent Education Building was built in 1926.
+University Christian Church or "Lutheran Church of Hope+Elim" as it now named, was built in 1908 and the adjacent Education Building was built in 1926.
 The Education Building replaced the original 1890 University Place Christian Chapel.
 Proudfoot & Bird designed the church building and Burdette Higgins designed the Education Building.
 The church building, which has a seating capacity of 3,000 people, is similar to the later academic buildings in the Drake Historic District.
 The brick patterns on the exterior, however, are more elaborate.
 The two-story round arch entryways are not original to the building.
 The Education Building is a five-story tan brick structure with a corner bell tower.
 The exterior features Corinthian pilasters and arcades on the second floor and on the bell tower.
 Brick detailing includes both corbelling and dentils.
 The interior includes forty classrooms, gymnasium, church offices, chapel and fellowship hall.
 The second-floor chapel is a memorial to World War II dead.